Articles

 Learn how to analyze with a small sample size of a handful of responses.
 This article discusses how to uncover valuable insights while communicating results with transparency.

-New Resource: “Using Case Studies in Your Evaluation”
+New Resource: “Using Case Studies In Your Evaluation”

 Unlock the storytelling potential of case studies for your evaluations with this new tip sheet from Eval Academy!
 Our tip sheet highlights key tips for why you should use case studies in your evaluation, how case studies help to explain the story behind your data, and what you should look for when choosing a case study.